dodo/node-dynamictemplate/README.md

 ### Plugins

  * [Δt compiler](https://github.com/dodo/node-dt-compiler) - this compiles static HTML to template masks.
+ * [Δt stream adapter](https://github.com/dodo/node-dt-stream) - this lets you use node's beloved Stream to get static HTML from the templates.
  * [Δt jquery adapter](https://github.com/dodo/node-dt-jquery) - this lets you insert the template into dom with the help of [jQuery](http://jquery.com/).
  * [Δt list](https://github.com/dodo/node-dt-list) - this gives all you need to handle an ordered list of tags.